 Go Forward and Use Sound to Make Reading FUN!

 You are equipped with all of the tools necessary to make reading fun starting tonight.
 Go grab the Novel Effect app for free and try it out with one of the books at home (they have so many popular books on the app, they’re bound to have one you have on your intentional bookshelf).
 OR take the DIY approach and make your own sound effects or give the characters in the books you read unique voices.

 Whatever you do, remember, reading time should be FUN and exciting for everyone in the family.
 Don’t leave anyone out, and give every member the opportunity to shine and take the lead.
 You got this!

 Ready to Explore the Topic of Sound More As a Family?

-This month’s theme is S O U N D. If you are interested in delving deeper into this topic with your family, we would love to have you join us in The Intentional Book Club.
+This theme is SOUND.
+If you are interested in delving deeper into this topic with your family, we would love to have you join us in The Intentional Book Club as a premium member.
 In the club, we focus on inviting our children into the discovery and exploration of these larger topics through the strategic use of children’s books and activities.
-Every month members receive a theme bundle that includes:
+Our focus theme bundles include:

 - 5+ purposefully chosen book recommendations that relate to the topic

 - 3 activity ideas centered around the theme